Visa and Entry Requirements

 - Registration at a language school in Germany with at least 18 hours of lessons per week.

 - Proof of sufficient financial means for the duration of the stay in Germany.
-The current amount is set at 10,332 euros.
 Alternatively, a declaration of commitment from someone in Germany who can put up the language learner is also acceptable.

 - Valid health insurance in Germany for the duration of the stay.